 There are numerous types of pollutants that can contaminate surface and ground water.
-Some contaminants are a result of improper disposal of common household products such as cleaning products, waste oil, pet waste, fertilizers and pesticides.
-Disposal of human waste (septic tanks and wastewater treatment facilities) can under certain conditions also pose a risk to groundwater.
-Other products may be used or generated by businesses, such as dry cleaners, film processing centers, salons, cemeteries, petroleum storage and handling, that when improperly disposed of may threaten to contaminate our drinking water.
+Some contaminants are a result of improper disposal of common household products such as cleaning products, waste oil, pet waste, fertilizers, and pesticides.
+Disposal of human waste, including septic systems, can also pose a risk to groundwater.
+Other products may be used or generated by businesses such as dry cleaners, salons, cemeteries, petroleum storage and handling, that when improperly disposed of may threaten to contaminate our drinking water.